+B.5 Eligible Expenditure includes:
-- B.5 Eligible Expenditure includes: - expenditure on the preparation of contracts entered into for the purposes of undertaking the activities required for the conduct of the Project, subject to the ineligible expenditure constraints below;

-- b. labour expenditure, such as salaries and wages, including reasonable on-costs for personnel employed directly on the Project.
-Labour oncosts include: workers' compensation insurance, employer contributions to superannuation, recreation and sick leave, long service leave accrual and payroll tax; - administrative expenses, including expenses incurred on communications, accommodation, computing facilities, travel, recruitment, printing and stationery, where such expenses are related directly to the Project; - d. expenditure on research infrastructure installed for the Project at the full delivered cost of the infrastructure; - e. expenditure on research infrastructure including hire or lease costs, and running costs directly related to delivery of the Project; - f. expenditure activities that directly contribute to or enable knowledge including database development, websites, applications and reports; - g. expenditure on legal, audit and accounting costs related directly to the Project; - h. expenditure related to the raising of funds for the Project, or the formation of consortia or joint ventures or other partnering arrangements, where such activities can be related directly to the Project; - expenditure such as relevant licence fees or intellectual property purchase costs, where the Applicant needs to access specific technology to undertake the Project; and - j. expenditure related directly to obtaining government approvals to undertake the Project.

-- B.6 Ineligible expenditure can be included in the total Project cost.
-However, ARENA funds cannot be used for ineligible expenditure. - B.7 Ineligible expenditure includes, but is not limited to: - a. expenditure related to the general operations and administration of the Applicant or Recipient that the Applicant or Recipient could reasonably be expected to undertake in the normal course of business.
-This includes research institution overheads, for example, which may be calculated as 125 per cent of research staff salaries for laboratory based research; - expenditure on activities that a local, state, territory or Commonwealth government agency has the responsibility to undertake, unless the Applicant or Recipient can demonstrate to the satisfaction of ARENA that the expenditure is related to a co-contribution; - c. interest on loans for new and pre-existing capital items used for the Project; - d. expenditure on the acquisition of land for a Project; - e. sales or promotional activities that do not support directly the successful completion of the Project - f. membership fees; - g. donations; and - h. expenditure that does not directly support delivery of the Project.
+- a. expenditure on the preparation of contracts entered into for the purposes of undertaking the activities required for the conduct of the Project, subject to the ineligible expenditure constraints below: - b. labour expenditure, such as salaries and wages, including reasonable on-costs for personnel employed directly on the Project, which may be calculated as 125 per cent of salaries.
+Labour on-costs include: workers' compensation insurance, employer contributions to superannuation, recreation and sick leave, long service leave accrual and payroll tax; - administrative expenses, including expenses incurred on communications, accommodation, computing facilities, travel, recruitment, printing and stationery, where such expenses are related directly to the Project; - d. bench or lab access fees, directly related to the Project; - e. expenditure on research infrastructure installed for the Project at the full delivered cost of the infrastructure; - f. expenditure on research infrastructure including hire or lease costs, and running costs directly related to the delivery of the Project; - g. expenditure activities that directly contribute to or enable knowledge including database development, websites, applications and reports; - h. expenditure on legal, audit and accounting costs related directly to the Project; - expenditure related to the raising of funds for the Project, or the formation of consortia or joint ventures or other partnering arrangements, where such activities can be related directly to the Project; - j. expenditure such as relevant licence fees or intellectual property purchase costs, where the Applicant needs to access specific technology to undertake the Project; and - k. expenditure related directly to obtaining government approvals to undertake the Project. - B.6 Ineligible expenditure cannot be included in the total Project cost and ARENA funds cannot be used for ineligible expenditure. - B.7 Ineligible expenditure includes, but is not limited to: - expenditure related to the general operations and administration of the Applicant or Recipient that the Applicant or Recipient could reasonably be expected to undertake in the normal course of business, proportional to the Project; - b. expenditure on activities that a local, state, territory or Commonwealth government agency has the responsibility to undertake, unless the Applicant or Recipient can demonstrate to the satisfaction of ARENA that the expenditure is related to a co-contribution; - c. interest on loans for new and pre-existing capital items used for the Project; - d. expenditure on the acquisition of land for a Project; - e. sales or promotional activities that do not support directly the successful completion of the Project - f. membership fees; - g. donations; and - h. expenditure that does not directly support the delivery of the Project.